Janet-19/3d-bin-packing-problem/README.md

 Basic Logic of 3D-Bin-Packing Model:
 ---------------------

-The code based on [enzoruiz](https://github.com/enzoruiz/3dbinpacking) implementation in Python.
-I made some improvements for better packing rate.

 The core logic of 3D-bin-packing model based on heuristic algorithm.
 To be specific:
 - From a list of items, items are sorted from the biggest to the smallest and be placed in such ordering into a list of bins simultaneously.
 - Orientation selection module: